JakeSidSmith/tsb/README.md

 By default the dev server will create an `index.html` file for you and serve this.

 If you have a custom `index.html` file, or need this to be processed by another templating engine you can specify a location for this in the `indexHTMLPath` config option.

+## Why ES modules?

+You must choose an ES module for the `tsconfig.json` `"module"` option e.g. `"ESNext"`.

+This is to improve build performance and better handle dead code elimination.

+Don't worry, we'll still output browser friendly bundles that use [CommonJS](https://en.wikipedia.org/wiki/CommonJS).